-At least annually, the Housing Department will conduct a reexamination of family income and circumstances, including, but not limited to, credit bureau reports and criminal background screening.
+At least annually, the Housing Department will conduct a recertification of family income and circumstances, including, but not limited to, credit bureau reports and criminal background screening.

-The results of the reexamination determine:
+The results of the recertification determine:

 - 1. Whether the family is housed in the correct unit size, and - 2.
-The rent the family will pay, as described in ACOP Section 15.
+The rent the family will pay, as described in ACOP Section 14.